iandonaldson/sitc_parser/README.md

 - Estimate number of pages per session type
 - Scrape links to individual abstract presentations
 - Retrieve titles, authors, and abstract text (even if JavaScript-rendered)
-- Save results incrementally with checkpointing and log tracking
+- Incremental checkpointing, restartable scraping
+- Automatic driver restarts with memory diagnostics
+- Reset and synchronization utilities for embargoed, blank, or missing abstracts
 - Designed for GitHub Codespaces or local Python environments

 ---